Go Solar ‘4 Our Future’

 It is always good to reduce unnecessary electricity use as much as possible.
 This will allow you to address a larger percentage of your electricity consumption with solar energy, or even allow you to use a smaller solar system.
 Use energy efficient LED light bulbs, replace older appliance with the more energy efficient ones, use power strips with on/off switches to turn electronics truly off when not in use, and be good about turning off light and electronics off when you are not actively using them.

 A great place to start is to schedule a free MassSave home energy assessment.
-You will receive free LED bulbs, programmable thermostats, low flow shower heads, smart power strips, as well as energy savings tips and advice.
+You will receive free air sealing, programmable thermostats, low flow shower heads, smart power strips, as well as energy savings tips and advice.
 There are also opportunities to save on insulation (they pay for 75% of costs) and weatherization services.
-We recommend scheduling your free assessment through our recommended assessment partner HomeWorks Energy, but you can get this done for free by any participating MassSave partner.
+We recommend scheduling your free assessment through our recommended assessment partner HomeWorks Energy or the City of Newton’s partner Endless Energy, but you can get this done for free by any participating MassSave partner.
 This program is free to you, because it is paid for by fees that you already pay in every electricity and gas bill.

 What is the difference between a PPA system and a customer owned system?